M-earnest/data_managment_os_days_marburg_2024/_sources/content/gin.md

 It is therfore particularly valuable for researchers looking to share data broadly with the community.
 It ensures reproducibility by providing an accessible, long-term data repository, implementing automatic BIDS Validation, but lacks the version control system unerlying GIN.

 Find more info in the [Datalad aHandbook section on OpenNeuro](https://handbook.datalad.org/en/latest/usecases/openneuro.html)

+## Sources

+A lot of this info here builds on Datalad tutorials and the DataLad Handbook!

+Halchenko et al., (2021).
+DataLad: distributed system for joint management of code, data, and their relationship.
+Journal of Open Source Software, 6(63), 3262, https://doi.org/10.21105/joss.03262.